build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ![destroy](/images/0027.png)

 As you can see from this tutorial, much can be done to automate what happens when GuardDuty presents findings by using Amazon EventBridge and AWS Lambda.
-For additional ideas on how to automate Incident Response, see the articles "[How to use Amazon GuardDuty and AWS Web Application Firewall to automatically block suspicious hosts](https://aws.amazon.com/blogs/security/how-to-use-amazon-guardduty-and-aws-web-application-firewall-to-automatically-block-suspicious-hosts/)" and "[Automatically block suspicious traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/)."
+For more ideas on how to automate Incident Response, see the articles "[How to Use Amazon GuardDuty and AWS Web Application Firewall to Automatically Block Suspicious Hosts](https://aws.amazon.com/blogs/security/how-to-use-amazon-guardduty-and-aws-web-application-firewall-to-automatically-block-suspicious-hosts/)" and "[Automatically Block Suspicious Traffic with AWS Network Firewall and Amazon GuardDuty](https://aws.amazon.com/blogs/security/automatically-block-suspicious-traffic-with-aws-network-firewall-and-amazon-guardduty/)."